-The capital intensity ratios for two detergents manufacturing firms are 1.1 and 1.6. manufacturer with greater ratio has $2 million in sales whereas the other firm has $2.1 million in sales.
-Analyze the capital intensity and corresponding efficiency of both the firms.
+The capital intensity ratios for two detergent manufacturing firms are 1.1 and 1.6. manufacturer with a greater ratio has $2 million in sales, whereas the other firm has $2.1 million in sales.
+Analyze the efficiency of both firms.

 Further, we can calculate the assets of both the manufacturers;

 Calculation of Capital Intensity for Manufacturer A will be –

 Manufacturer A, assets = 1.1 x $2.1 million = $2,310000